Why ride? Observations from the director

 - The mobile app.
 Yes, this ride has its own mobile app that you really want to install on your smarthphone.
 Perhaps most importantly, it allows you to notify the director of your location should you need help.
 It does lots of other cool stuff, too.
 Check it out.

 - A worthy cause.
-100% of the net proceeds from the Raven Rock Ramble goes to patients at the UNC Kidney Center who have urgent needs.
-Your participation and your donation make a huge difference to folks who, say, have to choose between paying their utility bill or paying for medications.
+100% of the net proceeds from the Raven Rock Ramble goes to the UNC Kidney Center for kidney awareness and patient outreach.
 Please see The Money page for details on how the funds are used and costs are controlled.

 - A special offer.
 In order to increase awareness of the importance of organ donation (one of my objectives), I have a special offer for folks who have agreed to be an organ donor (indicated by a heart on your driver's license).
 Not a registered donor yet?
 You can register here.